wppunk/WPPlugin/README.md

 We use [Encore](https://symfony.com/doc/current/frontend.html) for the assets build.
 You can modify it in `webpack.config.js` file.

+## GitHub

-## GH Actions
+### GH Actions
 All steps for GH Actions you can find in `.github/workflows/plugin-name.yml` file.
 Also, for wake up a webserver, we need to add `.github/workflows/plugin-name.conf`

-## Make your GH better
+### GH Hooks

+Just make you GH repository clear.
 We use a [Husky](https://github.com/typicode/husky) and [Composer Git Hooks](https://github.com/BrainMaestro/composer-git-hooks) libraries to add actions before commit, push, etc. This helps developers make their GH more clear.

+### GH Templates

+Basic GH templates for better security issues, support requests, bug reports, enhancements, feature requests, pull requests, and contributing templates.

 ## Dependency injection container